jmrnilsson/brewtool/README.md

 ### Additional information about the Arduino setup
 For information on how to include Arduino libraries see http://arduino.cc/en/Guide/Libraries.
 How to wire or solder the temperature sensor is detailed at http://www.hobbytronics.co.uk/ds18b20-arduino.

+## Licensing information
+The software licensed under MIT although dependencies, fonts and media may covered by their respective licenses.